CurveDocs/curve-docs/docs/crvUSD/pegkeepers/pegkeeperv2.md

     === "Example"
         ```shell
         >>> PegKeeperV2.estimate_caller_profit()
-        todo
+        0
         ```

 ### `caller_share`
 !!! description "`PegKeeper.caller_share() -> uint256: view`"

     Getter for the caller share which is the share of the profit generated when calling the `update()` function.
-The share is intended to incentivize the call of the function.
+The share is intended to incentivize the call of the function. `SHARE_PRECISION` is 10^5.

     Returns: caller share (`uint256`)